wkiri/DEMUD/README.md

 Installation
 ------------

-Note: DEMUD currently requires Python 2.7.
-We are in the process of updating it to Python 3.
-Stay tuned!
+Note: DEMUD now requires Python 3.

 You should be able to install demud (virtual environment suggested) with: